-Gate of Hope Ministries International concentrates its activities in the Louisville, KY metro area where there is a relatively large refugee population from east Africa including:
+Gate of Hope Ministries International concentrates its activities in the Louisville, KY metro area where there is a large refugee population from East and Central Africa including:

 - Democratic Republic of Congo

-We provide refugees a dedicated sponsor to work directly with their family unit to support and encourage everyone in the household.
+We provide refugees a dedicated sponsor to work directly with their family unit to support and encourage everyone in the household to continue their education.

 English as a second language (ESL) tutoring